Ell-i/ELL-i-KiCAD-Boards/TSYS01/README.md

 ##Troubleshooting

 If you are using the provided arduino library to communicate with the TSYS01, you can enable additional debug prints from inside the library by adding: #define TSYS_DEBUG 1 in the beginning of you sketch.
-This will enable additional debug prints from inside the library and should help in localizing the problem.Enabling the debug prints should reveal weather the program performs all the steps required for successfully getting a temperature value.
+This will enable additional debug prints from inside the library and should help in localizing the problem.
+Enabling the debug prints should reveal weather the program performs all the steps required for successfully getting a temperature value.
 These steps are: The reset signal should be sent to the microcontroller after the power has been applied.
 You should wait 4 ms before sending additional commands to the sensor after reset.
 The calibration parameters should be read from the TSYS01 sensor.